-To that end, engineers stretched the Chiron’s tail, lengthening the car from 4.54m to 4.79m, ditch the adjustable rear wing for a static item, extend the rear diffuser, and reposition the exhausts to improve airflow.
+To that end, engineers stretched the Chiron’s tail, lengthening the car from 4.54m to 4.79m.
+A static rear wing replaces the standard adjustable item.
+Not only was the rear diffuser extended, it was reshaped to accommodate repositioned exhausts, which improved airflow.
 Up in front, the prototype sported large front winglets and perforated front fenders.
-Significant tweaks, but necessary for the Chiron to surge unhindered to its 300mph goal.
+Significant tweaks, but necessary for the Chiron to surge unhindered to its top speed goal.

-While the record run was verified by Germany’s TÜV, the elongated Bug won’t be going into the record books as the speed was only charted in one direction, rather than the record-validating back and forth runs.
-Nevertheless, that single run was enough for Bugatti themselves to call it a day, explain why the Chiron could go faster in places where the air is thinner than the air around the Ehra-Lessien test track, suspend further production car speed record attempts on their part, and declare themselves king of the world.
+While the record run was verified by Germany’s TÜV, the elongated Bug won’t be going into the record books.
+Bugatti only ran the Chiron Super Sport in one direction, rather than the record-validating back and forth runs.
+Nevertheless, that single run was enough for Bugatti themselves to call it a day, explain why the Chiron could go faster in places where the air is thinner than the air around the Ehra-Lessien, suspend further production car speed record attempts on their part, and declare themselves king of the world.
+Good job.

-Ever since Bugatti smashed the 400km/h top speed target set by Ferdinand Piech, the company realised that they had automatically worked themselves into a corner.
+Ever since smashing Ferdinand Piech’s 400km/h top speed target, Bugatti realised that they had worked themselves into a corner.
 Where do you go once you have established yourself as the maker of a car as fast and as supremely competent as the Veyron?
-Bugatti explored the potential of a luxury four-door sedan, but the 16C Galibier never quite convinced customers or management.
-Unlike its contemporaries, nobody knew 21st century Bugatti for anything other than being a maker of the fastest supercar in the world.
-In the end, the obvious answer would be a faster Veyron.
+Bugatti explored the potential of a luxury four-door sedan, but the 16C Galibier never quite convinced customers or the management.
+Unlike its contemporaries, nobody recognised 21st century Bugatti as anything other than the maker of the world’s fastest supercar.
+The most obvious and logical answer would be a faster Veyron.

 But going one-up on the Veyron and its future successors was going to be an increasingly difficult and costly task.
-The Veyron itself was developed at immense cost – so over the top was its development costs that the Volkswagen Group reportedly lost money on every Veyron made – and it wasn’t just cutting-edge, its engineers were working in uncharted territory.
+The Veyron itself was developed at immense cost.
+Its development costs were so over the top that the Volkswagen Group reportedly lost money on every Veyron made.
+The Veyron wasn’t just cutting-edge, its engineers were working in uncharted territory.
 The struggles the engineers had to go through to get the Chiron to 300mph perfectly epitomises the challenge.

-Repeating this feat for every successor isn’t healthy, especially when other famed supercar makers like Ferrari, Lamborghini, and Porsche were easily making a buck without a care for speed records.
+Repeating this feat for every successor isn’t healthy.
+Not when the likes of Ferrari, Lamborghini, and Porsche were easily making a buck without a care for speed records.
 These cars were easily making headlines with its focus on lap times rather than outright speed.
 Only small bit players looking to make audacious claims were throwing the gauntlet at the giant.
 It looks embarrassing for a big company like Bugatti to even entertain such potentially dangerous antics.
 Winkelmann himself shut any further discussions about production speed records on Bugatti’s part, saying “We have shown several times that we build the fastest cars in the world.
 In the future, we will focus on other areas.”

-Already Winkelmann has applied the golden touch he gained from his tenure at Lamborghini to produce rebodied special editions, such as the La Voiture Noire 57SC Atlantic tribute is proof that you don’t need speed to maintain its prestige.
+Already Winkelmann has applied the golden touch he gained from his tenure at Lamborghini to produce rebodied special editions.
+The La Voiture Noire 57SC Atlantic tribute is proof that you don’t need speed to maintain its prestige.
 As a brand, it would be interesting to see where he will take it to next.
 Where will he guide Volkswagen’s crown jewel in a company that has Lamborghini and Porsche in its fold?
-Imagine if Bugatti’s expertise and budgets were aimed towards developing something a little more useable and relevant to the modern world, while being over-the-top.
+Imagine if Bugatti’s expertise were aimed towards developing something a little more relevant to the modern world while being over-the-top.